- Home

 Fill out a request using the Request for Redaction of Information Pursuant to F.S.
 119.071 – Protected Status form.
 This form must be notarized.

-Requests may sent by mail or in person:14236 6th Street, Suite 201, Dade City, FL 33523, or 8731 Citizens Drive, New Port Richey, FL 34654, or via email: redact@pascoclerk.com.
+Requests may be sent by mail or delivered in person to 14236 6th Street, Suite 201, Dade City, FL 33523, 8731 Citizens Drive, New Port Richey, FL 34654, or via email to redact@pascoclerk.com.

 Note: Applicants must identify the Official Records Book & Page Number or Instrument Number and the exact wording to redact as it appears on the instrument.
 Without this information, the request cannot be processed.
 Applicants may search official records to locate documents pertaining to them.
 Search for the recorded document by person or company name, the book and page number of the recorded document, or by instrument number.